WAWI-Official/WAWI-Solana-Token/README.md

 **From Innovation to Impact**

-WAWI is more than a memecoin - it's a movement to transform innovation into real-world impact through blockchain and AI.
+WAWI is an impact-driven blockchain ecosystem transforming innovation into real-world change through AI and decentralized finance.
 Our mission is to build systems that improve lives and promote equality across four fundamental pillars: Treasury (banking reimagined), Protect (blockchain insurance), Ventures (community investment), and Health (AI-augmented healthcare).

 ---